neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_4/eswa-vol4-day-7.md

 Welcome to Week 7 of the 7 Week Awareness Challenge Vol 4.

-This week we are going to be practicing an exercise called Focus Your Attention which is
+This week we are going to be practicing an exercise called Focus Your Attention which is designed to help you do precisely that, focus your attention.

+The difficulty of this exercise largely comes down to how we practice it, in addition to the general misconceptions surrounding what focus is.

+Put simply, focus is merely a side-effect of remaining calm and learning to let go.

 For further information on this practice, please visit the Focus Your Attention page on the website.